 In accordance with the Guidelines, where the UCITS remuneration rules would otherwise be circumvented, the Manager will seek to ensure that affected delegates (i.e. those entities to which investment activities have been delegated) are subject to regulatory requirements on remuneration that are “equally as effective” as those under the Guidelines or that appropriate contractual agreements are in place to ensure that the delegation arrangements do not circumvent the remuneration requirements contained in the Guidelines.

 UCITS management companies and self-managed investment companies that are significant in terms of their size or of the size of the funds they manage, their internal organisation and the nature, the scope and the complexity of their activities are required to establish a remuneration committee.
-It is not considered appropriate for the Company to establish a remuneration committee.
+It is not considered appropriate for the Manager to establish a remuneration committee.

 Role of the Designated Person